plone/Installers-UnifiedInstaller/README.rst

 - create system user and group for running plone
 - and more

-For a full list of features, please check http://docs.plone.org/manage/installing/installation.html#installing-plone-using-the-unified-unix-installer.
+For a full list of features, please check `the documentation <http://docs.plone.org/manage/installing/installation.html#installing-plone-using-the-unified-unix-installer>`_.

 Installation
 ============